U.S. Permanent Committee for the Oliver Wendell Holmes Devise

 The U.S. Permanent Committee for the Oliver Wendell Holmes Devise is a committee established by Congress in 1955 after the late Associate Justice Oliver Wendell Holmes Jr. bequeathed a portion of his estate to the United States in 1935.
-The Congress used the gift to establish the Committee to document and disseminate the history of the Court.
-The Committee is composed of five members - the Librarian of Congress and four additional members appointed by the President to serve eight-year terms.
-As of October 2020, the Commission has published ten volumes detailing the history of the Supreme Court.
+Congress used the gift to establish the committee to document and disseminate the history of the Court.
+The committee is composed of five members - the Librarian of Congress and four additional members appointed by the President to serve eight-year terms.
+As of October 2020, the commission has published ten volumes detailing the history of the Supreme Court.